YanikCeulemans/asset-cache-bust/README.md

     );
 ```

-> The default behaviour of the CLI is to replace the given HTML files with the cache
-> busted version.
-See the CLI help for more information and options.

 To use the CLI you have 2 options:

 * Install this package globally:
     1. Install this module using `npm install -g asset-cache-bust`
     2. Cache bust html files using `asset-cache-bust *.html` for example